Estimated reading time: 9 minutes

-I’m sure you’ve heard someone (maybe even here on this blog) tout the benefits of investing in a 401(k)!
+I’m sure you’ve heard someone (maybe even here) tout the benefits of investing in a 401(k)!
 If your employer offers a 401(k), you should absolutely take advantage of this extremely useful investment tool and start saving for retirement.

 But what should you do if your job, unfortunately, doesn’t offer a 401(k) option?
-What if they don’t provide any employer-sponsored qualified retirement plan at all?
+What if they don’t provide any employer-sponsored qualified retirement plan?
 Are there 401(k) alternatives to help you save for retirement?
-How can you prepare?
+And if so, how can you prepare?

 Are you ready to start investing, control your finances, and prepare for retirement?
 Join our amazing community!
 You’ll receive exclusive financial tips from Making Cents Count, as well as unlimited FREE access to our resource library full of money-saving tools and guides.